top of page

 • Determine if notarization is required

-• Avoid unnecessary notarization
+• Avoid unnecessary appointments

 • Prepare documents correctly

-• Provide notarization when it is needed
+• Complete notarization when needed

 Frequently Asked Questions